+With a background in computer science and a previous career as a software engineer, Pat takes a holistic approach in the way he helps clients achieve their business goals and realize value from their intellectual property portfolios.
 Pat builds personal relationships with his clients and believes intellectual property portfolios can tell the story and successes of a business.
 He makes it a priority to understand his clients' business and their objectives so he can provide comprehensive services and creative solutions aligned with his client's goals.
-Samuel has a track record of success with building valuable portfolios for clients, negotiating successful exits, and everything in between.
+Pat has a track record of success with building valuable portfolios for clients, negotiating successful exits, and everything in between.

 Pat counsels clients on a variety of intellectual property issues, including strategic patent portfolio development and post-grant reviews.
 He helps his clients navigate the intellectual property landscape, including providing clearance, infringement, and validity opinions.
 Pat develops and executes licensing strategies by analyzing IP portfolios, performing market analysis, and providing technical strategy in support of licensing efforts.
 Pat is experienced in a variety of technologies, including wireless networks, digital communication systems, cloud computing, distributed systems, machine learning, artificial intelligence, blockchain technologies, imaging and image processing, data analytics, and data science.